 Question Management response 5.
 Are you aware of any changes in circumstances that would lead to impairment of non-current assets?
+If so, what are they?
 This has been discussed with the in-house property valuer and the annual impairment review requested.
 Nothing identified to date.
-6. Are you aware of any guarantee contracts?
-The only contracts we are aware of are where the Council is in effect a guarantor is in relation to the Local Government Pension Scheme, where we are the Scheme Employer for an Admitted Body Status Agreement.
+Are you aware of any guarantee contracts?
+If so, please provide further details The only contracts we are aware of are where the Council is in effect a guarantor is in relation to the Local Government Pension Scheme, where we are the Scheme Employer for an Admitted Body Status Agreement.
 There are a few pension guarantees in place where staff have TUPE transferred to external companies.
 However, the numbers are low and the companies have no pensions deficit therefore these are not considered to be material.
 7. Are you aware of the existence of loss contingencies and/or un-asserted claims that may affect the financial statements?
-We are aware of a small number of social care insurance claims which involve Human Rights Act breaches.
+If so, please provide further details We are aware of a small number of social care insurance claims which involve Human Rights Act breaches.
 These are being handled by the Council's insurers and are not expected to have an impact on the financial statements.
-8. Other than in house solicitors, can you provide details of those solicitors utilised by the Council during the year.
+The Council is currently in discussions with LCC regarding responsibility for a public liability claim which predates the Council's unitary status.
+The Council is also managing a public liability claim relating to alleged asbestos exposure for which there is no insurance cover.
+8. Other than in house solicitors, can you provide details of those solicitors utilised by Blackburn with Darwen Borough Council during the year.
 Please indicate where they are working on open litigation or contingencies from prior years?
-DAC Beachcroft - Advised on sales of PFI shares External solicitors are usually instructed via the North West Legal Consortium.
+External solicitors are usually instructed via the North West Legal Consortium.
 This is a legal consortium [with nearly 50 public sector members] who procure external solicitors at preferential rates to provide legal services via a framework agreement.
 At present there are no external solicitors working on open litigation or contingencies from prior years.
-NB Social care lawyers have not been included in this response.
+NB Social care lawyers have not been included in this response Blake Morgan are instructed on the legal challenge we have received on Blackburn Bus Station 7 Forbes are assisting on pre 1998 abuse damages claim involving Lancashire County Council and a asbestos claim re a former stallholder on our old 3 day market